dotnet/docs/docs/standard/microservices-architecture/container-docker-introduction/docker-defined.md

   ![](./media/image3.png)                                                                                                                                ![](./media/image4.png)

   Virtual machines include the application, the required libraries or binaries, and a full guest operating system.
 Full virtualization requires more resources than containerization.
 Containers include the application and all its dependencies.
 However, containers share the OS kernel with other containers.
 Containers run as isolated processes in user space on the host operating system.
-(Except in Hyper-V containers, where each container runs inside of a special virtual machine per container.)
+Except in Hyper-V containers, where each container runs inside of a special virtual machine per container.
   ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

 **Figure 2-3**.
 Comparison of traditional virtual machines to Docker containers

 Because containers require far fewer resources (for example, they do not need a full OS), they start fast and are easy to deploy.
 Low resource usage allows higher density.
 You can run more services on the same hardware unit and reduce costs.

-Running on the same kernel resultes in less isolation than VMs provide.
+Running on the same kernel results in less isolation than VMs provide.

 The main goal of an image is that it makes the environment (dependencies) the same across different deployments.
 This means that you can debug it on your machine and then deploy it to another machine with the same environment guaranteed.

 A container image is a way to package an app or service and deploy it in a reliable and reproducible way.
 You could say that Docker is not only a technology, but also a philosophy and a process.

 Docker developers don't say, "It works on my machine, why not in production?"
 They say, "It runs on Docker".
-Docker packaged apps can be executed on any supported Docker environment.
+Docker-packaged apps can be executed on any supported Docker environment.
 Docker packaged apps run consistently on all deployment targets (Dev, QA, staging, production).

 >[!div class="step-by-step"]
 [Previous] (index.md)